 Specifically, lifestyle choices that are “bad” or “unhealthy” (like drinking, smoking, expressions of negative emotions, or other negative habits) may be misrepresented.
 Extending out from that general concept, though, a person might avoid racist, sexist, or other intolerant associations by misrepresenting themselves on the survey form.
 They don’t want to be perceived in a negative way.

 Some people may also exaggerate demographic information like income, education, or other social or lifestyle factors, regardless of whether the survey is anonymous.

 These types of survey questions typically come up at the end of the customer survey, when you’re trying to learn more about customer demographics and psychographics.
 Careful question wording and cross-referencing answers for consistency can help you identify and reduce the impact of social desirability bias.

 - Carefully review how you’ve worded your questions and responses

 - Use neutral questions that avoid social desirability bias

 - Randomly select questions from the repository of possibilities

 - Check responses against what you know about your customers through previous answers or your existing customer data

 Selection and response bias creep into every survey situation, but following survey design best practices can minimize their effect.
 It may not be possible to remove all forms of bias from every survey, but by carefully focusing on your goal, and using strategies to effectively address the most prevalent survey bias situations, you should be able to get the results you need.

-You can also rely on survey tools like Delighted to provide a complete customer satisfaction survey solution so that you have all the resources you need to make it the most streamlined process possible.
-Sign up for a Delighted free trial to send 250 surveys for free.
+You can also rely on free online survey tools like Delighted to provide a complete customer satisfaction survey solution and the resources you need to make survey creation simple, streamlined, and effective.